EFWob/SI4735-1/examples/SI47XX_KITS/AliExpress/ATS-20/README.md

 - The button timings self must be configured in **SimpleButton.h** (not Config.h)
 - All timings are compile-time settings (preprocessor __#defines__) that apply to all buttons
 - All timings are in milliseconds (ms) and must be defined as multiples of 16 with a maximum of 1008 (0, 16, 32, ..., 1008), other values are rounded down (0..15==0, 16..31==16, ...
 1008..1023==1008) and wrapped around and calculated modulo 1024
+- Timings are not guaranteed, as especially an Arduino Nano is not a RT system, but they are close enough :-)

 The essential timing definitions are:
 - __#define BUTTONTIME_PRESSDEBOUNCE      1*16__: for how long pin readout must be __LOW__ for the button considered to be pressed.
 This is only for debouncing the button.